abiosoft/caddy-exec/README.md

 #### Example

-`command` can be the last action of a route block.
+`exec` can be the last action of a route block.

 ```
 route /generate {
     ... # other directives e.g. for authentication
-    command hugo generate --destination=/home/user/site/public
+    exec hugo generate --destination=/home/user/site/public
 }
 ```